RafaelGB/obsidian-db-folder/docs/docs/features/Viewing data.md

 ## Filtering

-You can either search for any metadata displayed in the database, or you can create a filter using the top bar.
-You can use multiple filters at the same time.
+You can create one or multiple filters using the top bar.
 The button on the left activates and deactivates the filter.
+You can also search (normally or with regex) for any metadata displayed in the database.

 > The database filter holds priority over the dataview query source filter.